Due to the below reasons, our company suggests changing the board to be FR4 embedded with copper, namely, copper replacing AlN.

 - FR4/polyimide (PI),

-Part 2: How Do Different Materials Bond Together in a Hybrid PCB
+Part 2: How to Bond Different Materials in a Hybrid PCB

 As we all know, ceramic, copper, FR4, PI, and PTFE are different materials and have different physical properties.
 How do these different materials bond together?